mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Fail2Ban.md

 #### Install and configure Fail2Ban.

-First, install Fail2Ban via `aptitude` like this:
+First, install Fail2Ban via `aptitude` like this; this will install verison 0.8.6 of Fail2Ban on Ubuntu 12.04:

     sudo aptitude install fail2ban